-The form will also ask you to describe the unusual event that has led to a jump in your annual revenue.
+The form will also ask you to describe the unusual event that has led to an increase in your annual revenue.

 After we have received your form and considered your request, we will write to inform you of our decision.